noeyislearning/noeyislearning/README.md

 ### Hello there! 👋

 I am **Francis "Noey" Ignaco**, a freelance software developer at **[Kooest](https://kooest.com/)**, an esteemed organization in the technology industry.
-In parallel, I hold the esteemed position of a computer engineering professor at **[Holy Angel Univeristy](https://www.hau.edu.ph/)**, contributing to the academic growth and development of aspiring computer engineers.
+In parallel, I hold the esteemed position of a computer engineering instructor at **[Holy Angel Univeristy](https://www.hau.edu.ph/)**, contributing to the academic growth and development of aspiring computer engineers.

 My professional journey has been imbued with a profound enthusiasm for the captivating realm of data science.
 Currently, I am diligently engaged in a transformative pursuit as I transition into the role of a data scientist.